HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Can anything be done?

-If the Moss Ball totally falls apart and is obviously dead then, it sounds like a lost cause.
+If the Moss Ball totally falls apart and is obviously finished then, it sounds like a lost cause.
 But if some bits are firm, or just minor repairs are needed then here's what you can do.

 • Clean and Salvage.